juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 }
 ```

-### Custom Response Handlers
+### Custom Data Responses

 When your response implements the `IHttpCustomResponse` interface, the framework expects you to process the response further.
 This might be necessary in case you need to unpack or decrypt the returned data.
 The `ProcessResponse` method will get called on the response object along with the `UnityWebRequest` that is associated with it.
-This allows you to take the raw data of the response and let it do its thing.
+This allows you to take the raw data of the response and perform the actions that are necessary.

 ```cs
 public class MyCustomResponse : IHttpCustomResponse